Artico Guide to Jewellery Allergies

 Parlance and vernacular.
 There’s a big difference between pure tungsten and tungsten carbide.
 Pure tungsten is very soft and can be scratched, bent, and damaged very easily.
 It may seem pedantic but the difference is significant.

 Tungsten carbide rings are created by combining tungsten powder with carbon and nickel.
 The powders are then placed in a high pressure dye to form a blank.
 To bind the nickel and carbon with the tungsten the blank is fired at nearly 2,000 degrees C. Once the tungsten rings have cooled they are then cut, shaped, and polished.
 Like Stainless steel, the nickel binder in tungsten carbide is chemically bound during the extreme heat process so can’t leach and cause an allergic reaction.

 Even if the base metal is allergen-safe, some plating finishes may not be.
 Chrome is slang for Chromium, one of the 92 naturally occurring chemical elements.
 Chrome is a metal, but it is not useful as a solid, pure substance.
 Things are never made of solid chrome.
-Rather, when you hear that something is chrome, what is really meant is that there is a thin layer of chrome, a plating of chrome, on the object (the bulk of the object usually being steel, but sometimes aluminum, brass, copper, plastic, or stainless steel).
+Rather, when you hear that something is chrome, what is really meant is that there is a thin layer of chrome, a plating of chrome, on the object (the bulk of the object usually being steel, but sometimes aluminium, brass, copper, plastic, or stainless steel).

 There are so many complex aspects to Chrome plating (Chrome Plating, Chrome Electroplating, Chrome Dipping, "Chroming - are all the same process, just different names).
 The detail is not so relevant here but the key facts to be mindful of are:

 The compounds used are highly toxic (including the nickel layers)